-Floor space is a huge factor in deciding wither or not to purchase a power rack.
+Floor space is a huge factor in deciding whether or not to purchase a power rack.
 Generally speaking, expect it to take up a lot more space than you think it will.
 Though each rack is going to have specific recommendations, a good rule of thumb is that you’re going to need ceilings that are at least 2.4 m.

-Power racks definitely take up a decent amount of space, but the right model could mean it’s the only piece of equipment that your gym needs.
+Power racks definitely take up a decent amount of space, but the right model could mean you don’t need much else in your home workout space.

 Why Buy One?

 Take another look at the list of exercises that you can do inside a power rack.
 If you were to purchase one with a dip station, the list of exercises increases.
 Add a lat pull down attachment and there are easily twenty exercises that you can do.

 Most importantly they allow you to train alone safely.
 You can bench alone without worrying about crushing your sternum if you miss a rep.